Calthorpe, Oxfordshire: History

 Before the arrival of James Brindley's Oxford Canal in 1779, the Canalside area comprised an undeveloped low-lying watermeadow.
 The canal was then extended to Oxford by Banbury engineer John Barnes in 1790.
 Both Parker's Wharf and Bridge Wharf were served by 'fly-boats' to many distant destinations, and by market boats to Oxford and Coventry.
 The canal brought much prosperity and growth to Banbury over the years and is still popular with boat users today.

 Later, the Canalside area began to develop to become a centre of Banbury's agricultural, transport, and electrical engineering industry at about the same time as the arrival of the railways in 1850.
 Mr Samuelson's Britannia Works and Barrow & Carmichael's Cherwell Ironworks were built close together at the southern end of the area.
 The historic background to Banbury's industry began with a few grain merchants' mills and weavers' looms under the Normans.
 This continued in some form until the last tweed factory closed in the 1920s, despite new industries like the nearby lime kiln and cabinet manufacture works, Neithrop's timber yard or Grimsbury's clay pit and clay kilns.

 The industrial metal works in Canalside were by far the town's largest employers throughout the second half of the 19th century.
 Their sales of agricultural equipment and industrial steam engines were international.
 The firms were housed in large regular single-storey 'ranges' (a type of industrial building) and later in proper warehouses.
 Laid out to the same regular grid as the contemporary residential development on the small 'Newlands' workers' estate, they formed a complete and self-contained industrial suburb on the edge of the town.
 Everything was said to be well planned.
-Some of the ranges still exist (as of 2011), such as the one which houses the fancy dress shop.
+Some of the ranges still exist (as of 2011).
 A few of the later warehouses also survive, such as the Stagecoach bus depot.

 The once thriving and prosperous Canal and Tramway estate areas of Banbury declined during the first half of the 20th century owing to industrial competition from bigger and better factories elsewhere, resulting in widespread demolition in the 1960s and 1970s.
 The former estate was allocated for industrial development and the area was dominated by a mixture of unattractive and run-down sheds and workshops.
 It had soon spread to cover the once agriculturally vital water meadows.
 The Tramway estate was in decline and the Canalside estate was a mess, until the implementation of redevelopment plans in 1999–2001.

 With the arrival of the M40 motorway and the further growth of the town eastwards, the industrial area was inconveniently placed.
 Its decline was hastened in the 1990s by its isolation behind a now often criticised and regretted inner relief road, which cut it off from the town centre and isolated the town from its railway station.